Sara Hennessy

 Sara Hennessy is a British scholar.
-As of 2022, she is a professor of Teacher Development and Pedagogical Innovation in the Faculty of Education at the University of Cambridge.
-Hennessy has worked in the field of EdTech for over three decades, focusing particularly on professional development, teacher inquiry, and interactive pedagogy, including in sub-Saharan Africa.
-She is a Research Director of EdTech Hub, a multi-million-pound 8-year program funded by the UK's Foreign, Commonwealth and Development Office.
+As of 2022, she is a professor of educational dialogue and pedagogical inquiry in the Faculty of Education at the University of Cambridge.
+Hennessy is a Fellow of Hughes Hall college.

+She serves as a founding member and leader of the Cambridge Educational Dialogue Research (CEDiR) Group.
+Aside from educational dialogue, she has worked in the field of EdTech for over three decades, focusing particularly on professional development, teacher inquiry, and interactive pedagogy, including in sub-Saharan Africa.
+She was a research director of EdTech Hub, a multi-million-pound 8-year program funded by the UK's Foreign, Commonwealth and Development Office, and previously editor of the British Journal of Educational Technology.

 Biography

 Hennessy graduated with a Bachelor of Science in Social Psychology from the London School of Economics and Political Science in 1981 and a Masters of Arts from the University of Cambridge.
 She also holds a PhD in Psychology from the University College London.

-Hennessy was a Research Fellow at the Institute of Educational Technology, Open University from 1986 to 1999 before becoming a lecturer in Teacher Development and Pedagogical Innovation at the University of Cambridge in 2008 until 2011.
+Hennessy was a Research Fellow at the Institute of Educational Technology, Open University from 1986 to 1999 before becoming a Senior Research Associate from 1999-2007 and then Lecturer in Teacher Development and Pedagogical Innovation at the University of Cambridge in 2007 until 2011.
 She was a Senior Lecturer at the university from 2011 until 2015 and a Reader from 2015 until 2021 when she became a professor.

-Hennessy is a member of the Faculty's STeM Academic group and a Fellow of Hughes Hall college.
-She also serves as a founding member and co-leader of the Cambridge Educational Dialogue Research (CEDiR) Group Professor Sara co-directs the EdTech Hub where she functions as a Research Director, overseeing the ‘Teachers’ theme and convening the Hub's Advisory Pool.